bjp76/growing/README.md

 contacts
 --------
- This module contains a simple SpringMVC + Hibernate webapp (downloaded from internet and modified) along with the following kinds of tests
+ This module contains a simple SpringMVC + Hibernate webapp along with the following kinds of tests
    - JUnit tests, with EasyMock
-   - JUnit tests using DbUnit to test Repository layer I will add to this app support for the following
+   - JUnit tests using DbUnit to test Repository layer
    - Feature tests using cucumber-jvm
+ TODOs
     - Javascript tests using jasmine.

 FAQ